demisto/content/Packs/SekoiaXDR/Integrations/SekoiaXDR/README.md

 ### sekoia-xdr-events-status-query

 ***
-Command to query the status of the search job "sekoia-xdr-execute-events-query" previously executed on Sekoia XDR.
+Command to query the status of the search job on Sekoia XDR.

 #### Base Command